-Can a Sexual Assault Victim File a Lawsuit for Damages?
+Can a Sexual Assault Victim File a Personal Injury Lawsuit?

 We think of a sexual assault being prosecuted in a criminal case, but a sex crime can also be part of a lawsuit in a civil case.
 While a criminal charge against a perpetrator can bring fines, probation and jail time; a civil lawsuit is aimed at monetary compensation for the victim of the sexual assault.